AI Image Unnatural Pose: Fix Broken Limbs and Twisted Necks

 runningmid-stride running, left foot forward and lifted, right arm forward and bent, looking ahead

-Be explicit about: each arm, each leg, weight distribution, head direction, gaze.
+Be explicit about each arm, each leg, weight distribution, head direction, and gaze.
+One concrete clause per limb beats a single vague verb.

 Step 2: Feed an OpenPose skeleton via ControlNet